42juododranoel/doebus/README.md

 ### Use variable prefixes and postfixes

-If a variable has a datetime type, it should end in `_at`.
+If a variable has a datetime type, it should end in `_at` or `_until`.
 If a variable has a boolean type, it should start with `is_`, `are_`, `was_`, `has_` and so on.
 The reason is: if we call our variable `deleted`, it will be impossible to understand whether it is a date of deletion or a flag that it was deleted.
 If a variable is used to store the fact that we have to do some action, such as `Announcement(notify_subscribers=True)`, then it should have a `do_` prefix and be called something like `do_notify_subscribers`.
 In 9 out of 10 cases there simultaneously exist both method `notify_subscribers` and the variable which indicates that we have to do it.
 It’s easy to mix it up.

 ```
 ❌ updated, updated, update